 - focus on minimalism, and towards an offline first world youtube-dl / Hundred Rabbits

-- teach diesel some new tricks
+- teach diesel new tricks

 - setup a PGP key and learn that stuff

-- learn kdenlive
+- learn to edit using kdenlive

-These are not all my goals in my head, but some for starters.
+- These are not all my goals in my head, but some for starters.

 You define the rules and you stick to them